Jimmy-0/BigBrainyTime/Big Brain Note/4 - AWS cloud ☁️/Section 1 - IAM.md

 - Policies: define the allow or deny permissions
 - Roles: For EC2 instances and services
 - Audit: IAM credential report & IAM User Advisor
+- IAM can assign users to groups and assign permissions to groups
+- IAM can create and use roles for giving permissions to AWS services
+-